GordonsBeard/isartifactdead/README.md

 ---

 ### What
 This website currently lists how many people are currently playing Artifact.
+It also tracks the player count of a few other card games that were around at the same time as Artifact, but that's only visible if you view-source in the browser.

 ### Why
 Petty spite.
 On the Artifact Steam Forums, shortly after the launch of Artifact, a heated topic of discussion was "is Artifact dying/going to die?".